-A website is the first entry point for a web visitor, and although first impressions count a great deal, the only way to make a lasting impression is to make it more credible in the eyes of your customers and prospects.
-Here are some pointers that up the ante on website credibility
+A website is the first entry point for a web visitor, and although first impressions count a great deal, the only way to make a lasting impression is to make it more credible in the eyes of your potential customers.
+Here are some pointers that up the ante on website credibility!

 This requires a personal investment- not financial, but investing your time and committing yourself to work for your customers.

 3. Enhance customer experience

 The customer is king and will always be- because they are the ones who can make or break your business.
 Working towards enhancing customer experience is a way to show people that you care, and that will make them trust you.

 A positive experience is a goal scored as the customer refers to others and they themselves will come back again.

 Go that extra mile to ensure that all customers have a positive experience along the buying journey.

 Today’s buyers read online reviews before making a purchase.
 Your products and services need to meet buyer expectations- so work towards that